Adam Neumann, the eccentric founder of WeWork who managed to raise $1 billion for his new project – 08/19/2022

 However, the entrepreneur seems not to have lost an iota of his ability to convince the biggest investors to bet on him.

-And the same way it got billions from SoftBank? one of the most important venture capital funds in the world ? for WeWork, he already has a good financial backing for his new initiative, about which little is known other than his name, Flow, and which has to do with real estate.
+And just as he got billions from SoftBank — one of the world’s most important venture capital funds — for WeWork, he already has good financial backing for his new initiative, about which little is known other than his name, Flow, and that has to do with real estate.

 Although that’s not the only talent that follows him from his past.
 So does the ability to generate controversy.